Meet Our Therapists

 PRE-DOCToral CAPIC Psychology Intern

-Ji Choi is a Doctoral Candidate at the California School of Professional Psychology at Alliant International University, Los Angeles where she also received her Master’s in Clinical Psychology.
+Ji Choi completed her doctorate degree in Clinical Psychology at the California School of Professional Psychology at Alliant International University, Los Angeles where she also received her Master’s in Clinical Psychology.
 She has received a diverse training experience on issues pertaining to the LGBTQIA+ population while at the Los Angeles LGBT Center.
 She also has a background in neuropsychological assessment, helping individuals with TBIs and neurodegenerative disorders.
 Ji has experience in a wide variety of issues including depression, anxiety, trauma, relationship conflict, identity-related issues, and self-esteem, all with an understanding around the intersecting layers of identities and unique life experiences.

 Ext.
 408 |

-Nikki Harris is a Doctoral Candidate at the California School of Professional Psychology at Alliant International University, Los Angeles where she also received her master’s degree in clinical psychology.
-She previously trained in psychodynamic therapy at Airport Marina Counseling Services and worked for two years in the therapy office at Pasadena City College.
-Nikki enjoys working from a psychoanalytic model, which she integrates with a trauma-informed, intersectional approach.
-She seeks to provide an open, nonjudgmental space to process intense feelings, increase self-understanding and form a strong therapeutic bond.
+Nikki Harris completed her doctorate in clinical psychology at California School of Professional Psychology at Alliant International University, Los Angeles.
+Her training is in psychoanalytic psychotherapy, and she previously practiced at Airport Marina Counseling Services and Pasadena City College.
+Nikki works from a psychoanalytic model, which she integrates with a trauma-informed, intersectional approach.
+She enjoys treating adults and couples, with particular interest in young adults in their 20s and 30s.
+She seeks to provide an open space to process intense feelings, increase self-understanding and form a strong therapeutic bond.

 Ext.
 404 |